 Ingredient Notes:

-- Zucchini - I prefer to use large green zucchini.
-You can use other forms of summer squash as long as they are not too curvy so that you can slice them.
+• Zucchini – I prefer to use large green zucchini.
+You can use other forms of summer squash as long as they are not too curvy to slice them.

-- Alfredo Sauce- I include the directions below to make the homemade white alfredo sauce for this lasagna.
-I use heavy cream, and do not recommend half and half.
+• Alfredo Sauce- I include the directions below to make this lasagna’s homemade white alfredo sauce.
+I use heavy cream and do not recommend half and half.

-- Mozzarella Cheese - Ads even more flavor!
+• Mozzarella Cheese – Adds even more flavor!
 Use full-fat or low-fat shredded cheese.

-- Meat - (Totally optional) You can use chicken or sausage, or leave it meat-free to be vegetarian.
+• Meat – (Optional) You can use chicken or sausage or leave it meat-free to be vegetarian.

 Tips For Success:

-- Use a vegetable mandolin so your zucchin is sliced thinly.
+• Use a vegetable mandolin so your zucchini is sliced thinly.

-- If you can, use full fat ricotta.
-It makes this recipe really creamy.
+• If you can, use full-fat ricotta.
+It makes this recipe creamy.

 This is a great vegetable slicer.
 I love the handle so that you don't cut your fingers!